 Photo Credit: Lucigerma / Shutterstock

-The data used in this study is from the Consumer Financial Protection Bureau’s Mortgage Performance Trends dataset, the U.S. Census Bureau’s 2022 American Community Survey 1-Year Estimates, and Zillow’s Zillow Home Value Index (ZHVI).
-To determine the locations with the most mortgage delinquencies, researchers ranked locations based on the percentage of mortgages at least 30 days delinquent as of December 2023.
+The data used in this study is from the Consumer Financial Protection Bureau’s Mortgage Performance Trends dataset, the U.S. Census Bureau’s 2023 American Community Survey 1-Year Estimates, Zillow’s Zillow Home Value Index (ZHVI), and the U.S. Bureau of Labor Statistics’ Local Area Unemployment Statistics.
+To determine the locations with the most mortgage delinquencies, researchers ranked locations based on the percentage of mortgages at least 30 days delinquent as of December 2024.
 In the event of a tie, the location with the greater percentage of mortgages at least 90 days delinquent was ranked higher.
-For additional context, researchers also included the average unemployment rate and median household income for 2022, as well as the most recent ZHVI.
+For additional context, researchers also included the average seasonally adjusted unemployment rate (as of July 2025), the median household income for 2023, as well as the most recent ZHVI.

 For complete results, see Cities With the Most Mortgage Delinquencies on Construction Coverage.